Wadebridge railway station: Closure

 The North Cornwall line closed on 1 October 1966 and Wadebridge station, along with the line from Bodmin, closed to passengers on 30 January 1967.
-The line to Padstow remained for a quarter of a mile beyond the level crossing to allow access to the lines serving the quays on the river, but the remainder of the track to Padstow, and the whole of the line to Okehampton, were lifted.
-Even the quay lines did not last long, with the ancillary sidings being removed in November 1971 and the quay lines themselves in April 1973, the line then being terminated short of the level crossing at Molesworth Street.
-In keeping with its reduced status, the buildings on the island platform and the engine shed were demolished in the years after closure with the remains of the concrete footbridge being dumped unceremoniously in the turntable pit.
+The line to Padstow remained for 0.25 mi beyond the level crossing to allow access to the lines serving the quays on the river; the remainder of the track to Padstow, and the whole of the line to Okehampton, were lifted.
+Even the quay lines did not last long, with the ancillary sidings being removed in November 1971 and the quay lines themselves in April 1973.
+The line was then terminated short of the level crossing at Molesworth Street.
+In keeping with its reduced status, the buildings on the island platform and the engine shed were demolished in the years after closure, with the remains of the concrete footbridge being dumped unceremoniously in the turntable pit.

 Wadebridge continued in use for freight until 1978, particularly sending out powdered slate from Delabole quarry for which a vacuum system was installed to load Presflo wagons.
-The last loco-hauled passenger train, a 7-coach special from the midlands hauled by Class 25 number 25080, ran on 30 September 1978; a DMU shuttle from Bodmin, organised for charity, was the last passenger train of all on 17 December 1978.
+The last locomotive-hauled passenger train, a seven-coach special from the Midlands hauled by no. 25080, ran on 30 September 1978; a diesel multiple unit shuttle from Bodmin, organised for charity, was the last passenger train of all on 17 December 1978.

 The station featured in poet laureate Sir John Betjeman's film of his verse autobiography Summoned by Bells.
 He is seen standing on the derelict platform reciting his eponymous poem:

 On Wadebridge Platform what a breath of sea scented the Camel valley!